 While Bourque set his scoring record with the Avalanche, the first 1,518 games of his career were spent with the Boston Bruins, who had plenty of memorable moments on this day over the years.

-Bruins purchased the contract of Hall of Famer Cy Denneny from the Ottawa Senators, on Oct.
+The Bruins purchased the contract of Hall of Famer Cy Denneny from the Ottawa Senators on Oct.
 25, 1928, and named him player/coach for the 1928-29 season.
 He only played in 23 games, scoring a goal and three points.
-The team went 11-27-10 in Denneny’s one and only season behind an NHL bench.
+The team went 11-27-10 in Denneny’s only season behind an NHL bench.

 One year later, on Oct.
 25, 1970, Eddie Johnston became the third goaltender in franchise history to record 100 wins.
 The milestone came in a 4-3 win over the visiting Philadelphia Flyers.

-The Bruins fired Pat Burns, on Oct.
-25, 2000, and named Mike Keenan as the team’s new head coach, the 23rd in team history.
+The Bruins fired Pat Burns on Oct.
+25, 2000, and named Mike Keenan their new head coach, the 23rd in team history.

 Windy City Memories